IT3/HWC Technical Program

 Keynote speakers include:

-- Selin Hoboy, Vice President, Government Affairs and Compliance, Stericycle, Inc.
+- Selin Hoboy, Vice President, EHS & Compliance, GFL Environmental

 - Kristin Gordon, Houston Office Director/Senior Consultant, All4 LLC

-Selin Hoboy, Vice President, Government Affairs and Compliance, Stericycle, Inc.
+Selin Hoboy, Vice President, EHS & Compliance, GFL Environmental

-Selin Hoboy has been working with Stericycle operations since 2000.
-Selin is responsible for working in all regulatory matters at all levels (EPA, DOT, OSHA, DEA, FDA, CDC, etc.).
-She works closely with several trade associations such as Healthcare Waste Institute, National Association for Information Destruction and Environmental Technology Council.
+Selin Hoboy recently began her role as Vice President of Environmental Health and Safety and Compliance at GFL Environmental, Inc. Selin is responsible for ensuring safety and environmental compliance at all solid waste facilities within GFL and dealing with all regulatory matters at all levels (EPA, DOT, OSHA, CDC, etc.).
+She has been managing environmental health and safety matters for over 25 years, with over 20 of that within the waste industry and works closely with trade associations such as National Waste and Recycling Association.
 Selin provided critical support and worked closely with federal, state and local authorities to solve waste management issues during the Ebola epidemic and now has been working on COVID-19 pandemic issues.
 She currently sits on two Ebola training Advisory Boards.
-She has also been heavily involved in the opioid crisis, including changes to regulations, development of special permits and state legislative advancements.
 She has her B.S. from Penn State in Environmental Resource Management.

 Kristin Gordon, Houston Office Director/Senior Consultant, All4 LLC